-- 9.130(1): Adding clarifying language that surface parking areas must comply with the regulations in the section when an addition to an existing parking lot of 5,000 square feet or more increases the overall parking lot size above 10,890 square feet. - 9.130(2): Removing at least because the state determined only one option can be used to meet the Climate Friendly and Equitable Communities requirements, and they cannot be mixed and matched. - 9.130(2)(a): Clarifying kilowatt measurement to generation capacity. - 9.130(2)(c) & (4)(a): Clarifying age of tree at maturity to coincide with how canopy coverage is calculated. - 9.130(2)(c)(ii): Adding "storage" to exemption for additional clarity of locations that are exempt from tree canopy requirements. - 9.130(2)(c)(iii): Removing areas that are made inaccessible to public vehicles by a barrier or fencing.
-It is not needed as it is covered by 9.130(2)(c)(ii).
+- (1): Reducing the applicability of the surface parking area regulations in the section to parking lot additions of 5,000 square feet or more that increase the overall parking lot size above 10,890 square feet. - (2): Only one option needs to be met to comply with the Climate Friendly and Equitable Communities requirements; they cannot be mixed and matched.
+Removing "at least" as that caused some confusion. - (2)(c) & (4)(a): Clarifying that trees are about 20 years old 15 years after being planted to coincide when tree canopy calculations should be calculated.

-9.130 Surface Parking Areas.
+- 9.130(2)(c)(ii): Adding "storage" to exemption for additional clarity of locations that are exempt from tree canopy requirements. - 9.130(2)(c)(iii): Removing areas that are made inaccessible to public vehicles by a barrier or fencing.
+It is not needed as it is covered by 9.130(2)(c)(ii). - 9.130 Surface Parking Areas.
 The purpose of these standards is to ensure that walkways and landscaping are incorporated into parking lot design in a manner that is both attractive and easy to maintain, that minimizes the visual impact of surface parking, and that improves environmental and climate impacts (Figure 9.130-1).
 These standards are also intended to help ensure pedestrian safety and comfort within large parking lots.

-(1) Applicability.
+[Ord.
+5886, 1/6/17; Ord.
+5947, 1/01/21] - (1) Applicability.
 In addition to other provisions of Article 9, the following standards apply to new or improved surface parking areas of more than 0.25 acres (10,890 square feet), and to parking lot additions of 5,000 square feet or more when existing parking areas are enlarged to more than 10,890 square feet, and when re-construction of a surface parking area of more than 0.25 acres is proposed (i.e., when pavement, curbs, and planter bays are completely replaced).
 Total surface parking areas are calculated by measuring around the perimeter of all parking spaces, maneuvering areas, and interior landscaping.